Air Inter Flight 148: Dramatization

-The story of the disaster was featured on the ninth season of Cineflix television show Mayday in the episode entitled "The Final Blow" (also known as Air Crash Investigation as episode entitled "Crashed and Missing" or "Doomed to Fail" (S09E07)).
+The story of the disaster was featured on the ninth season of the Cineflix television show Mayday in the episode titled "The Final Blow" (also known as Air Crash Investigation as the episode titled "Crashed and Missing" or "Doomed to Fail" (S09E07)).

-It is featured in season 2, episode 5, of the TV show Why Planes Crash, in an episode called "Sudden Impact".
+It is also featured in season 2, episode 5, of the TV show Why Planes Crash, in an episode called "Sudden Impact".